 Coming into Çanakkale there was several giant hillside signs about the war history.
 One with just the date, another was a section of a poem imploring passers by to remember that people died on the peninsula to build Turkey.

-This quiet mound is where the heart of a nation throbs.
+Stop passerby!
+This soil you thus tread unawares Is where an age sank.
+Bow and listen, This quiet mound is where the heart of a nation throbs.

 The horse from the modern retelling of Homer’s story of the assault on Troy.
 It’s pretty imposing and according to our guide is a pretty accurate representation of the writings of Homer.